Camera Module Market Size and Share

 Flip-chip and wafer-level packaging accounted for 56.91% of the market in 2025 and are expected to grow at a 4.62% CAGR as smartphones chase thinner profiles.
 Solder bumps replace bond wires, reducing module height by 0.5 mm and boosting signal integrity.
 Samsung Electro-Mechanics now co-packages the image signal processor and DRAM buffer, trimming board footprint by 30%.
 Wafer-level optics push size even lower but carry yield penalties that restrain scale-up.

-Chip-on-board, at 43.09% share, remains preferred in vehicles where proven wire-bond reliability under extreme vibration wins over incremental space savings.
-STMicroelectronics demonstrated a one-million-hour mean time between failures for its automotive COB assemblies, a benchmark flip-chip still in qualification.
+Chip-on-board, at 43.09% share in 2025, remains preferred in vehicles where proven wire-bond reliability under extreme vibration wins over incremental space savings.
+STMicroelectronics showcased a remarkable one-million-hour mean time between failures for its automotive COB (Chip-on-Board) assemblies.
+This achievement highlights the company's commitment to reliability and innovation in automotive applications.
+The benchmark flip-chip, which represents a significant advancement in technology, is currently undergoing qualification to ensure its performance and durability.

 By Module Form-Factor: Compact Dominates, MIPI Gains in Cars